 The City Mission in Edinburgh was established in 1832 by David Nasmith, 6 years after he founded the first City Mission in Glasgow.

-Edinburgh City Mission looks very different today than it did in 1832, gone are the missionaries to the hansom cab drivers but the ethos of David Nasmith is with us today.
+Edinburgh City Mission looks very different today than it did in 1832, but the ethos of David Nasmith is with us today.

-“To see the most needy people of Edinburgh experiencing God’s love
+“To see people in Edinburgh’s most deprived communities experiencing God’s love

 and hearing the amazing gospel.”

-We're currently looking for volunteers to help with transporting and sorting food donations from schools at harvest time.
-We need more volunteers at our Growing Projects where we grow food and lanscape and engage with people who have been socially isolated.
+Looking to be involved in a practical way?
+We are currently seeking a volunteer to help with some admin tasks for 6-8 hours per week.
+Also, we need more volunteers at our Growing Projects where we grow food and lanscape and engage with people who have been socially isolated.
 Our Womens Mission need crafty volunteers who can design and run creative activities on Wednesdays.
+To learn more about volunteer opportunities take a look at our 'Volunteer' page.
 If you think you can help, please fill in our volunteer application form.Volunteer Application